awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 1. From the navigation bar, select a region for the VPC\.
 VPCs are specific to a region, so you should select the same region in which you created your key pair\.

-1. On the VPC dashboard, choose **Create VPC**\.
+1. On the VPC dashboard, choose **Launch VPC Wizard**\.

 1. On the **Step 1: Select a VPC Configuration** page, ensure that **VPC with a Single Public Subnet** is selected, and choose **Select**\.

 1. On the **Step 2: VPC with a Single Public Subnet** page, enter a friendly name for your VPC in the **VPC name** field\.
 Leave the other default configuration settings, and choose **Create VPC**\.
 On the confirmation page, choose **OK**\.

-For more information about Amazon VPC, see [What is Amazon VPC?](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/) in the *Amazon VPC User Guide*\.
+For more information about Amazon VPC, see [What is Amazon VPC?](http://docs.aws.amazon.com/vpc/latest/userguide/) in the *Amazon VPC User Guide*\.

 ## Create a Security Group<a name="create-a-base-security-group"></a>